AndrewJ-25/Banjobox/README.md

 Banjobox is a banjo case with a built in tuner and temperature/ humidity sensor.
 I designed it to store a mountain banjo I made but the case can be modified to accomodate other string instruments.

+Purchasing a banjo case is difficult, especially as shape varies a lot.
+Banjobox is low cost (plywood, softwood timber) and super customiseable!

 Banjobox features a Seeed Studios Xiao RP2040 running MicroPython.
 UI consists of a rotary encoder and 0.91" OLED display.
 You can select different notes to be played through the speaker to tune your banjo.

 Pressing the rotary encoder button switches between monitor mode and tune mode.
 Monitor mode displays temperature and humidity readings.
 Tune mode plays a square wave.
 Turning the knob changes the note played.